secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 ![apvcard-image-1](/handbook/finance/coupa-virtual-card-guide-for-accounts-payable/apvcard1.png)
 <br>
 - Step 2.
 You will be prompted to enter your 2FA.
 - Step 3.
 You will be directed to create the new Supplier Payment Account.
-See below regarding how to complete the necessary fields:
+See below regarding how to complete the necessary fields. **NOTE - for the last two fields, leave blank to use Company set defaults.**

 ![apvcard-image-4](/handbook/finance/coupa-virtual-card-guide-for-accounts-payable/apvcard4.png)

 <br>
 - Step 4.
 Click **Create**.
 The new SPA request will then be routed to **Internal SPA Approval Group** for approval.

+** Allocadia suppliers to be paid permanently by Virtual Card** AP will be tagged on the requisition requesting the Virtual Card SPA set up for the supplier.
+- Follow Step 1 - 4 for above **Scenario B**.
 - Step 5.
 After the new SPA status = **Active**, AP will edit the requisition to update the Supplier Name (in the **Cart Items** section) from **Virtual Card** to the **actual Supplier's Name**, which is listed in the Requested Virtual Card Supplier field.

 ![apvcard-image-3](/handbook/finance/coupa-virtual-card-guide-for-accounts-payable/apvcard3.png)
 <br>
 - Step 6.
-After the new SPA is active and editing the Supplier Name change, update **Comments** section of the requisition stating permanent Virtual Card has been created.
+After the new SPA is active and editing the Supplier Name in the requisition cart, update **Comments** section of the requisition stating permanent Virtual Card has been created.

 <br>

 **Scenario C**: follow steps 1 - 2 as above **Scenario B**.
 - Step 3.
 You will be directed to create the new Supplier Payment Account.
-See below regarding how to complete the necessary fields:
+See below regarding how to complete the necessary fields. **NOTE - for the last two fields, leave blank to use Company set defaults.**

 ![apvcard-image-5](/handbook/finance/coupa-virtual-card-guide-for-accounts-payable/apvcard5.png)
 <br>